bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fox-ralph.md

 **Ralph Fox** was an American mathematician who made important contributions to differential topology and knot theory.

 ### Mathematical Profile (Excerpt):
-* In fact Swarthmore is less than 20 km from Philadelphia, so geographically this was not difficult, and Fox continued with these two studies for two years.
+* Swarthmore is less than 20 km from Philadelphia, so geographically this was not difficult, and Fox continued with these two studies for two years.
 * After taking his first degree from Swarthmore, Fox went to Johns Hopkins University where he studied for a Master's Degree in mathematics before going to Princeton where he undertook research advised by the topologist Solomon Lefschetz.
 * Fox spent the year after the award of his doctorate at the Institute for Advanced Studies at Princeton.
 * The year after Fox was appointed as a lecturer at Princeton, Emil Artin left Indiana University at Bloomington and was appointed to Princeton.